 Caffeine can be overstimulating to a child and cause nervousness or anxiety.
 There is no current proven guideline for how much coffee is ingestible for children.
 This means that an at-home dosage could easily be more than they need, leading to side effects such as jitters.

 Recommended Sources of Caffeine for ADHD

-If you choose to explore the benefits of caffeine for managing ADHD symptoms or sources similar to caffeine, here are the best sources to consider.
+If you choose to explore the benefits of caffeine for managing ADHD symptoms or sources similar to caffeine, here are the best sources to consider:

 Green tea provides a gentle, steady source of stimulation.
-It contains less caffeine than coffee (or even black tea) but still gets the job done.
 It also supplies the body with antioxidants which is great for overall health.
 Green tea for ADHD is the best option to ease your body into caffeine use .

 Coffee is the most popular source of caffeine and can be found easily.
-However, Adults should avoid drinking more than four cups a day to prevent nasty side effects .
+However, adults should avoid drinking more than four cups of coffee a day to prevent nasty side effects .
 Coffee for kids with ADHD will depend on personal judgment as there is no proven safe amount for consumption.

-There are several soda options, including cola drinks and Mountain Dew, to get your dose of caffeine.
+There are several soda options, including cola drinks and Mountain Dew, to get your preferred caffeine affect.
 One forum page shows several parents claiming that Mountain Dew for ADHD works effectively in their children.
-However, remember that soda contains sugars and acids that can be bad for health.
-Use sparingly if at all.

 Other sources of caffeine include caffeine pills, caffeine chewing gum, chocolate, and protein bars.
 It’s important to do your research and find the option that best fits your needs.

 - Mental Alertness – 100-600 mg per day of caffeine.
 To provide additional benefits consider adding taurine, glucose and L-theanine with caffeine.